lupantech/ineqmath/README.md

 ```
 {
-    "data_id": [integer] The ID of the data of each split,
+    "data_id": [integer or string] The ID of the data of each split,
     "problem": [string] The question text,
     "type": [string] The type of question: 'relation' or 'bound',
     "prompt": [string] The prompt used for the problem,